 - Firefox, which you can download from here:

 It's a quick download, and easy to install.
-Whenever you wanted to manage your pages in Unbounce, you would use Firefox instead of IE.
+Whenever you wanted to manage your content in Unbounce, you would use Firefox instead of IE.

 - Google Chrome, available here: